BensThoughts/zero-rabbit/README.md

 Don't forget to run `npm i` to install the packages locally before running `npm run test`

-_Note: Some of the tests that test an error should get thrown with a bad connection config may fail due to time out if your computer is having network issues, they will pass if tried a couple of times_
+_Note: Some of the tests that test an error should get thrown with a bad connection config may fail due to time out, they will pass if tried a couple of times_

 ---